homeserverhq/hshq/README.md

   ***Q: I have other questions.
 Where do I get help?***

   **A:** As mentioned in the previous answer, help/support can be obtained via a <a href="https://accounts.homeserverhq.com/product/homeserverhq-membership-40/" target="_blank">Professional Support Subscription</a>, which currently costs $40 per year.
+This is the sole revenue source for this platform, there is no corporate backing with a hidden agenda.
+Purchasing a subscription is completely optional and has no bearing on the operational capabilities of the infrastructure.
+It is merely a place to go to obtain help.
 You could be a complete novice with a "dumb" question or a seasoned expert with a very complicated inquiry.
 All questions are welcome and will be treated with the highest level of professionalism.
 Regardless of how "dumb" you might think a question is, there's a good chance that someone else might want to know the same thing.
 So just by asking, you're helping out others.
 In other words, there's no such thing as a dumb question - *only dumb people for not asking*.